Mr. Robot Season 1 Launch Campaign

 Our team at ISL created an experiential campaign leading up to the premiere episode, and it was a definite hit, culminating in a four day livestream experience, hosted on Twitch, the perfect platform to reach our target audience — gamers and computer programmers.
 We began the livestream by hacking into the E3 Twitch stream, and since E3 is the "largest meeting of the video game industry," we were easily able to build buzz around our mysterious hackers.

-On a custom-built set designed in house by Creative Director Zach Goodwin, Industrial Designer Adam Hughes, and myself, we crafted a narrative of three rogue hackers, giving away money ostensibly stolen from giant corporations to help delete our audience's debt, just as the hackers in Mr. Robot would want.
+On a custom-built set designed in house, we crafted a narrative of three rogue hackers, giving away money ostensibly stolen from giant corporations to help delete our audience's debt, just as the hackers in Mr. Robot would want.
 Throughout the livestream, we gave away real money, in real time, to real people's PayPal accounts.
 Over $100,000 total was given away — the largest cash giveaway ever on Twitch.

 The livestream was viewed 1.5 million times, with 8.5 million minutes of video watched.
 Our clients were over the moon thrilled.
 And the industry loved it too.
 The campaign won a bronze Cannes Lion and three Shorty Awards.
 And it was a blast to work on.